Seu Nome

 Marco speaks in a soliloquy about hasty decisions.
 About not understanding the other.
 Scene slowly fades to black.

-Marco tries looking at HG's page again in the evening after work and sees her on.
+Marco tries looking at CL's page again in the evening after work and sees her on.
 He smiles and decides to create another account, something similar in name but a different name.
-Marco goes unnoticed in the chatroom, but HG notices and asks if its him.
+Marco goes unnoticed in the chatroom, but CL notices and asks if its him.

-Immediately, Marco starts typing pouring out his overthinking mind, and HG accepts his apologies and HG and Marco appear to be "cool again".
+Immediately, Marco starts typing pouring out his overthinking mind, and CL accepts his apologies and CL and Marco appear to be "cool again".
 No hard feelings.
 Marco asks how is it that she is able to forgive so easily?
-And HG explains that life is short and we shouldn't be hung up about small trivial things.
+And CL explains that life is short and we shouldn't be hung up about small trivial things.

-A short scene of days and days of HG and Marco conversing about all sorts of topics, and then we see HG pause and then proceed to tell Marco that she is going to Brasil for a masters program.
-Marco is happy for HG for reaching out for her passions in life.
+A short scene of days and days of CL and Marco conversing about all sorts of topics, and then we see CL pause and then proceed to tell Marco that she is going to Brasil for a masters program.
+Marco is happy for CL for reaching out for her passions in life.

 We hear "Olha Eu Aqui Oh!
 Oh!
 Oh!..." by Evinha play while Marco is looking at flights to Sao Paulo at work, dancing in his private office, kitchen/living room, through the park on his walks.
 Marco starts going to Brasilian restaurants in his city and is listening to live bossa nova as well as vinyl record nights and enjoys and is falling in love with Brasilian music.